DataCentricClassificationofSmartCity/DataCentricContentClassification_ofSmartCityResidentialServices/README.md

 # Examples on Colabs.

-Classification, Word Matching and Attention Value calcuction tasks are avaiable on Colab.
+Classification, Word Matching and Attention Value calcuction tasks are available on Colab.